M-JULIANI/3dcheckers/README.md

 # 3dcheckers
-C# classes written to create a 3d checkers game in Unity 3d
+C# classes written to create a 3d checkers game in Unity 3d.

+Please find presentation and videos on cargocollective.com/mjuliani